the-events-calendar/event-tickets/readme.txt

 * Tweak - Link to the correct support places [117795]
 * Tweak - Adjusted content in the admin welcome page that users are brought to upon newly activating Event Tickets [117795]
 * Tweak - Added filter: `tribe_tickets_show_login_before_purchasing_link` [118977]
+* Language - 23 new strings added, 11 updated, 0 fuzzied, and 20 obsoleted

 = [4.9.2] 2018-12-13 =